Product Spotlight: Manuka

 It has been hypothesized that the presence of sesquiterpenes found in Manuka Essential Oil are responsible for its ability to reduce irritation in skin, even as other Tea Tree oils may be more sensitizing.
 And just as its Australian counterparts, this strain is equally astounding when it comes to deterring bugs, insects, and parasites.
 Widely known to hydrate the skin, promote rapid healing, and to help deter excessive UV damage while promoting collagen growth, it is also credited with analgesic and anti-inflammatory qualities that can help soothe and relieve muscular aches and pains when applied topically.

 The aroma of Manuka Essential Oil provides some unique benefits of its own.
 Universally enjoyed more than that of Tea Tree Oil, which is considered by some to be “sharp” or “medicinal” smelling, users have noted that Manuka’s pleasantly spicy, sweet, herbaceous aroma provides a significant grounding effect on the soul.
 Again, the sesquiterpenes shine as they protect and stabilize the nervous system while helping to balance the sympathetic and parasympathetic nerves.
-Notable chemist/biologist Ruth Von Braunschweig claimed at the Australasian Aromatherapy Conference of Sydney in 1998 that Manuka acts as a “protective” oil like Myrrh and Cedarwood, smoothing out psychological scars.
+Notable chemist/biologist Ruth Von Braunschweig claimed at the Australasian Aromatherapy Conference of Sydney in 1998 that Manuka acts as a “protective” oil like Myrrh and Atlas Cedarwood, smoothing out psychological scars.

 Click here for Manuka